dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1838: Personal choice in wellness should be respected.
+### T1838: Individuals should have the right to responsibly use marijuana.

 |Support|
 |---|